Skip to main content

 Methadone addiction can manifest in various physical, behavioral, and psychological signs.
 Individuals addicted to methadone may exhibit an intense craving for the drug, an increasing tolerance requiring higher doses to achieve the same effects, and withdrawal symptoms when the drug is not available.
 Physically, this addiction may lead to drowsiness, pinpoint pupils, and respiratory issues.

 Behaviorally, methadone addiction might result in neglecting responsibilities, social isolation, or engaging in risky behaviors to obtain the drug.
 Psychological signs can include mood swings, anxiety, depression, and irritability.
-Long-term addiction can severely impact a person’s health, relationships, and overall well-being, requiring comprehensive treatment to overcome.
-Contact us at Freeman Drug and Alcohol Addiction Center for methadone addiction treatment options.
+Long-term addiction can severely impact your health, relationships, and overall well-being, requiring comprehensive treatment to overcome.
+Contact us at Freeman Recovery Center for methadone addiction treatment options.

 What Are the Side-Effects of Methadone?

 The side effects of methadone can include drowsiness, dizziness, nausea, and sweating.
-More severe side effects may involve respiratory depression, which is a slowed or difficulty in breathing and constipation.
+More severe side effects may involve respiratory depression and constipation.
 Long-term use can also lead to dependency and addiction, necessitating careful monitoring by a healthcare provider.

 Some people may also experience sweating, dry mouth, and weight gain.
-More serious side effects can include respiratory depression.
 Methadone may also cause prolonged QT intervals, a condition that affects the heart’s rhythm and can lead to serious cardiac issues.
 In some cases, individuals might experience mood changes, confusion, or hallucinations.
-Due to these potential risks, methadone should be taken strictly under medical supervision.

 What Makes Methadone Addictive?